The Truth About Wisdom Teeth

 Extraction

-Using specialized tools, the dentist carefully extracts the wisdom tooth.
+Using specialized tools, the dentist carefully extracts.
 Patients usually feel pressure but not pain during this phase due to the anesthesia.

 Recovery and Aftercare